GENIE-BPC/genieBPC/README.md

 distinct.
 Both permissions must be accepted to successfully access the data.*

+***Request a Synapse Personal Access Token (PAT):***

+Once you are logged into your Synapse account, you may request a Synapse personal access token (PAT).

+1. In the left hand panel towards the bottom, click the button that shows the first letter of your first name.
+This button displays the text “Your Account” when hovered over and appears directly above the question mark button.

+2. Next, select *Account Settings* and then scroll to the bottom of the page.

+3. Under the “Personal Access Tokens” section, select *Manage Personal Access Tokens.*

+4. On the “Personal Access Tokens” page, click on *Create New Token* to generate a Synapse Personal Access Token.

+5. Specify a Token Name and click the checkbox that will allow you to *Download* the data, and then select *Create Token.*

+6. Save your Synapse Personal Access Token in a secure location.

 ***Authenticate yourself***

 Whether you are using public or consortium data, you will need to